U.S. Route 98 in Florida: Polk County through Okeechobee

 Southwest of Lake Hancock, the road begins to skirt the borders of Bartow, first along a residential area on the west side, then south from there around the vicinity of Bartow Regional Medical Center.
 The road doesn't fully enter that city until the intersection of Lyle Parkway, where it turns from southeast to straight south once again.
 US 98 intersects SR 60 which also has a hidden concurrency with CR 555.
 SR 700 continues straight south into downtown Bartow as CR 700, while US 98 turns east along SR 60.
 SR 60 branches off to the southeast while US 98/SR 35/SR 555 continues straight east and later intersects US 17, where SR 555 becomes the hidden route for US 17 north into Haines City, while US 98/SR 35 turns south at the beginning of a concurrency.
 After running over a bridge for SR 60 and a railroad line, US 17-98 encounters CR 700 at Main Street (former SR 60), and SR 700 becomes a hidden route along US 98 again.
 The rest of the way through southern Bartow, US 17/98 remains mostly a commercial strip, but this status begins to diminish around the intersection of South Clear Springs Road.
 Eventually it enters the unincorporated community of Homeland which contains an intersection with CR 640, where to the east of this you'll find the Mosaic Peace River Park.
 In Fort Meade US 98/SR 700 leaves US 17/SR 35 and turns east again, secretly taking CR 630 with it.
 All three routes leave Fort Meade at the bridge over the Peace River where it becomes Frostproof Boulevard.
 In this segment, US 98/SR 700/CR 630 has two sharp reverse curves to the south and east, the first being near Pleasant Grove Cemetery, and a much larger one near Lake Hendry Road.
-After these curves, the route remains relatively straight west and east and after crossing the CSX Railroad Line that is used by Amtrak's Silver Star and Silver Meteor lines it reaches US 27 in West Frostproof, where it turns south once again onto yet another US route concurrency.
+After these curves, the route remains relatively straight west and east and after crossing the CSX Railroad Line that is used by Amtrak's Silver Star and Silver Meteor lines, it has another intersection with US 27 in West Frostproof, where it turns south once again onto yet another US route concurrency.
 County Road 630 continues to the east.
 From here, the hidden routes are SR 25 and SR 700.